-Chromebooks have emerged as popular computing devices due to their affordable price, long battery life and ultra-portability.
+Chromebooks have emerged as popular computing devices due to their affordable price, long battery life, ultra-portability and security.

 Chromebook vs Windows Laptop

-Let us get started with Chromebook vs Windows laptop comparison from the point of view of an average user, most likely to use a computer for general web browsing, playing games, watching videos and getting some work done.
+Chromebook vs Windows Laptop comparison as provided below is based from point of view of an average user, looking to buy a computer for general web browsing, playing games, watching videos and getting some work done.

-As you must have noticed most Chromebooks like the Samsung Chromebook and those from Acer, ASUS, HP and others, are all light weight and ultra-portable.
+As you must have noticed, popular Chromebooks from Samsung, Acer, ASUS, HP, Dell and others are all light weight and ultra-portable.

 Chromebooks are basically designed to connect to Google Drive where all the processing and storage takes place.
 Hence, it is really easy to make Chromebooks light weight and portable.